stafforj/LPE-Cooling/INSTRUCTIONS.md

 ## Bill of Materials

 The BoM is split into the main components of the build and additional components that are optional.
-These add the option for coolant recirculation, or when using an external chiller to provide cooling capacity.
-These optional components add a notable cost to the build.
-This could be reduced by moving to other fittings and tubing (e.g., brass fittings and copper tubing).
+These additional parts facilitate coolant recirculation, or if using an external chiller to provide the cooling function.
+The optional components listed below add a notable cost to the build (relative to the main component costs).
+This cost could be reduced by moving to other fittings and tubing (e.g., brass fittings and copper tubing).

 ### Main items